Team Wanderlust | 26 July 2023

 From dawn until dusk, balloons of all shapes and colours fill the sky as festival-goers' necks crane in amazement.
 The most popular event is the Special Shape Rodeo, during which animals, rockets and spacemen (not real ones) take to the sky.

-10 October marks Fiji’s National Day.
+Fiji’s National Day is 10 October.
 In the week leading up to it, Fiji celebrates its cessation from the British empire, and the nation's vast ethnic diversity.
 The run-up is packed with religious and cultural events, and culminates in a large military parade with canon blasts.

 On the day itself, Fijians reenact the signing of the Deed of Cessation in period costume from 1874, and hear speeches from the president and others.
 For a glimpse of the different religions and cultures that make up Fiji’s vibrant tapestry, plan your visit around this week.